drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 > its name."
 When giving the assessment, the administrator will read the
 > test item number and make sure that the participant follows the test
 > items one by one.
 Three seconds are given for each test item for which
 > the participant shows hesitation in naming.
-The test administers need
+The test administrator need
 > to record the responses made by the participant on the record sheet
 > (Appendix 2).
 If the participant gives an incorrect name, the
 > incorrect name will be recorded.
 Each item is given one point if it is